Electronics Engineering Technology - Communications

 Please refer to the website at: www.forces.ca/ en/page/paideducation-96#paidcollege-2.

-One of the general education subjects must be a literature subject (from any category) for which EAC150 is a pre-requisite.
+One of the general education courses must be a literature course (from any category) for which EAC150 is a pre-requisite.

 Diploma to Degree... and Beyond